perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/directives.rst

 PyObject \*sipMethod
     This object is the Python reimplementation of the virtual C++ method.
-It is normally passed to :cfunc:`sipCallMethod()`.
+It is normally passed to :c:func:`sipCallMethod()`.

 *type* sipRes
-    The handwritten code should set this to the result to be returned.
+    The handwritten code should set this to any result to be returned.
 The *type* of the variable is the same as the type defined in the C++ signature in the specification.